The nmtui Command and Utility on Linux

 - The NetworkManager provides the default network service on Linux.

-- The NetworkManager provides three tools to manage network devices and connections.
+- The NetworkManager offers three tools to manage NICs and connections.
 These tools are the nmcli, nmtui, and nm-connection-editor.

 - The nmtui utility provides a curses-based application to manage connections.
 It does not need a GUI environment to run.
 You can run it on CLI.